avadheshy/notes/Devops/git.md

 # git stash list
 list stack-order of stashed file changes
 # git stash pop
-write working from top of stash stack
+it applies the latest stash and removes from the stash list.
 # git stash drop
-discard the changes from top of stash stack
+it removes the latest stash without applying it.